 Linda is the founder and director of an international executive search agency.
-She is a former member of a large acute health trust, worked in employment tribunals and a former Lib Dem councillor in Camden.
-She is an active Trustee on the boards of four charities, including as Chair of Camden Chinese Community Centre.
+She is a former member of a large acute health trust and has worked in employment tribunals.
+She is a Lib Dem councillor in Camden.
+She is also an active Trustee on the boards of four charities, including as Chair of Camden Chinese Community Centre.
 Linda is interested in community engagement, health, environment and social justice.

 Angela works in marketing, PR and event management.
-She is the Chair of Chinese Active Citizens UK, co-founder of Chinese Future and Vice President of Birmingham China Business Forum.
+She is the Chair of Chinese Active Citizens UK, co-founder of Chinese Future, Vice President of Birmingham China Business Forum and a Director of the Chinese Community Centre - Birmingham.
 To support the local Chinese community, Chinese businesses and Chinese international students, Angela spends much of her time building relationships and facilitating communications between interested parties.

 Geoff is a restaurateur, investing in regional Chinese and East Asian restaurants and businesses in London (Dumplings Legend, Leong's Legend and Goldfish).
 He is the Co-Chair Artist Patron, Barbican Committee and Patron of Art for Grenfell, which raised £1.9m for all 154 families from a Sotheby’s charity auction.
 He founded the Cavendish Square 2015 International Arts Show and is the Patron of Spirit of London, arts and media.